-^{} Note: this figure is the relocation grant to the pop up gallery on Devonport Road (due to the gallery closure for its redevelopment as part of TMOTP).
-Note: These are draft unaudited financials
+Note: this figure is the relocation grant to the pop up gallery on Devonport Road (due to the gallery closure for its redevelopment as part of TMOTP).

-Objective Stratogics Porformance Target Status Objective Strategies Performance Target Status Deliver a diverse exhibition and events programme.
+Objective Strategies Performance Target Status Deliver a diverse exhibition and events programme.
 A high-quality programme with a minimum of 12 exhibitions and events is delivered that reflects the unique character and needs of Tauranga, inspires the Tauranga community, includes international representation, and integrates key objectives in the areas of innovation, diversity, community, environment.
-Achieved Denot a directo officiality and office programme.
-At least 35,000 visitors to the Gallery (2023-24).
-Not achieved The Tauranga Auaha To be an anchor of innovation and creativity TAG is a destination for both city isitors and residents, providing the opportunity for all to learn Achieve a high level of customer satisfaction.
+Achieved At least 35,000 visitors to the Gallery (2023-24).
+Not achieve He Tauranga Auaha To be an anchor of innovation and creativity TAGT is a destination for both city visitors and residents, providing Achieve a high level of customer satisfaction.
 85% "highly satisfied/ positive" rating via our visitor survey and feedback received from schools and other participants of programmes and events.
-Achieved about and experience art Education programmes are linked to the exhibition programme and align with the Te Whāriki[ECE] and the NZ Curriculum (primary secondary) curriculum focus areas and identified tertiary outcomes.
+Achieved he opportunity for all to learn bout and experience art Education programmes are linked to the exhibition programme and align with the Te Whāriki(ECE) and the NZ Curriculum (primary secondary) curriculum focus areas and identified tertiary outcomes.
 Programmes are developed to meet the needs of our participants, with te reo and te ao Māori principles integrated within our programmes.
 Achieved Deliver a range of education programmes and learning opportunities that meets the needs of our clients.
 A range of in-gallery, outreach and holiday programmes are delivered to a minimum of 7,500 students across Tauranga and the larger WBOP region.
 Continue to identify opportunities to expand our reach of programmes to schools/ kura.
-Not achieved Deliver a range of other learning opportunities for targeted groups and families / whānau - a minimum of 4 in 2023-24, and a minimum of 8 in 2024-25.
-Achieved He Tauranga Matarau Fo be an anchor for diversity Enhance our marketing and communication.
+Not achieve Deliver a range of other learning opportunities for targeted groups and families / whānau - a minimum of 4 in 2023-24, and a minimum of 8 in 2024-25.
+Achieved He Tauranga Matarau To be an anchor for diversity Enhance our marketing and communication.
 A marketing and communications strategy is developed that effectively promotes the Gallery's full range of activities.
 It will include brand alignment and options to develop technology and digital platforms to provide alternative art experiences to grow audiences and enabling greater access to the visual arts.
-Achieved TAG is inclusive and promotes partnerships with tangata whenua, values culture, and diversity and where people of all ages and packgrounds are included, feel pafe, connected, and healthy.
-Partner with mana whenua, and ensure strong engagement with Māori Implement an engagement strategy that reflects Tikanga Māori, enabling us to build stronger relationships with mana whenua and enabling wider engagement with Māori.
-Achieved sale, connected, and nealiny.
+Achieved AGT is inclusive and promotes aartnerships with tangata whenua, alues culture, and diversity and where people of all ages and packgrounds are included, feel afe, connected, and healthy.
+Partner with mana whenua, and ensure strong engagement with Māori Implement an engagement strategy that reflects Tikanga Mäori, enabling us to build stronger relationships with mana whenua and enabling wider engagement with Mäori.
+Achieved safe, connected, and healthy.
 Partner with government agencies, councils, and other organisations.
 Staff, and where appropriate trustees, work in collaboration with relevant government agencies, groups, and councils to share best practice and to align with other events held across the city, i.e., Tauranga Arts Festival, Jazz Festival.
 Achieved He Tauranga Whaihua To be an anchor of enduring success.
-TAGT will pursue opportunities to secure funding and manage all funds with prudence and care with a commitment towards being financially sustainable.
+TAGT will pursue opportunities to secure funding and manage all funds with prudence and care with a commitment towards being financially sustinaible.
 Develop a greater awareness of our Social Return on Our Social Return on Investment (SROI) impact is integrated into messages with stakeholders and Gallery supporters, leading to a better understand of our social and economic impact.
 Report findings to TCC as part of 2022-23 Annual Report.
-Achieved IIIvesurient (SHOI) New measures and statistics are identified, in addition to ongoing visitor attendance and feedback surveys, to be reported back through the 2022-23 Annual Report.
+Achieved Investment (SROI) New measures and statistics are identified, in addition to orgoing visitor attendance and feedback surveys, to be reported back through the 2022-23 Annual Report.